-M&T's Internal Capital Adequacy Assessment Process ("CAP") is the governance structure through which the Company assesses its capital requirements in relation to the material risks facing the organization, as identified through the Enterprise Risk Management Framework.
+M&T's Internal Capital Adequacy Assessment Process ("CAP") is the established documented approach through which the Company assesses its capital requirements in relation to the material risks facing the organization, leveraging the efforts of the Enterprise Risk Management Framework.
 The CAP is intended to ensure that M&T holds sufficient capital relative to its risk profile to support its business activities under a range of conditions, including adverse economic environments.

-The Company's assessment of capital adequacy incorporates enterprise-wide capital stress tests that assess potential post-stress capital requirements in relation to available capital resources, considering the comprehensive inventory of vulnerabilities and scenarios identified through the Enterprise Risk Management Framework.
-This approach considers material risks when assessing the capital needs stemming from potential exposures, whether on- or off-balance sheet.
-The CAP also incorporates explicit capital adequacy goals with respect to risk which inform the Company's capital management activities
+The Company's assessment of capital adequacy incorporates enterprise-wide capital stress testing that assess potential post-stress capital requirements in relation to available capital resources, considering the comprehensive inventory of key vulnerabilities and scenarios identified through the aforementioned risk identification process.
+This approach considers key risks and vulnerabilities when assessing the capital needs stemming from potential exposures; whether on- or off-balance sheet.
+The CAP also incorporates explicit capital adequacy thresholds and limits with respect to the Company's established risk appetite.

 M&T's Capital Management Committee ("CMC") is the primary management body responsible for regular oversight of the CAP.
 The CMC proactively monitors M&T's prospective capital generation and capital requirements, as well as potential material risks facing the Company, leveraging the Enterprise Risk Management Framework.
-The CMC reports directly to M&T's Risk Committee of the Board of Directors, which is responsible for establishment of capital goals reflecting the organization's risk appetite and verifying that the Company's capital position considers material risks and is appropriate for its risk profile.
+M&T's Risk Committee of the Board of Directors is responsible for establishment of capital goals reflecting the organization's risk appetite and verifying that the Company's capital position considers material risks and is appropriate for its risk profile.